xability/maidr/README.md

 ### Scatterplot Controls

-In the Scatterplot plot, there are two layers: point mode (layer 1) and line mode (layer 2).
+In the Scatterplot, there are two layers: point mode (layer 1) and line mode (layer 2).
 To switch between these layers, use the Page Up and Page Down keys:

 - Press Page Up to move from point mode to line mode
 - Press Page Down to move from line mode to point mode

 Note that this control scheme can be used by any plot with multiple types.

+### Segmented Bar Controls

+In the various segmented bar plots (stacked bar, dodged bar, and normalized stacked bar), Up Down Left Right controls function similar to a grid:

+- Left and Right arrows move between different bars or points on the x axis.
+- Up and Down arrows move between different layers of the same bar or point on the x axis.

+Note that there are also pseudo layers at the top of each layer stack: a Summary layer representing a sum of all that bar's values, and a Combined layer that plays a separated or combined run of tones of all the layers.
+The standard 'S' key that controls sonification now has an extra setting to play either combined tones or separated tones.

 ## Braille Generation